 ABOUT THE ILLUSTRATORS

 So let's not waste too much of your time.
-We apprenticed under a master painter and illustrator who still shakes his head because; what he considers simple concepts still elude us, and then he gasps in astonishment when we finally get it right for once.
-He’s kinda a drama queen if you want our opinion.
+We apprenticed under a master painter and illustrator who would shake his head because; what he considered simple concepts would elude us, and then he would gasp in astonishment when we finally got it right for once.
+He was kinda a drama queen if you want our opinion.
 We have been very blessed with the people in our lives but still complain about them when their backs are turned.
 We generalize pretty much everything; if we get the right decade when we are talking about history, or birthdates, or what we ate for lunch the other day, we consider it a win.
 We find those tyrants in our lives, wanting to be exact on everything, in need of a proper perspective, and possibly dumped in the middle of the Gobi desert so they understand the difference between necessity and want and why remembering trash day is just not that important.
 Of course, we are horrible elitists if you get one tiny art concept wrong.
 We will roll our eyes and be disdainful and shun you so that we can feel better about ourselves.

 BB & JB